 Answering the same old boring questions about prices, shipment and return policy could bore any customer service representative to death, therefore it’s more affordable and user-friendly to deploy conversational bots to a website and let them do the work.

 Chatbots will either patiently wait for visitors to ask their queries or they’ll reach out to customers first and suggest answers to the most frequently asked questions.
 What visitors will have to do, then, is to simply click on one of the buttons presenting a theme they’re interested in.
 The number of nodes and the text message is entirely up to you.
 To build them successfully, follow the tutorial.

-A FAQ chatbot is incredibly easy to construct and extremely effective when it comes to answering ALL of customers’ queries – they never get bored and maintain a high-level of professionalism.
-Build your very own FAQ chatbot with Tidio in 10 minutes and enjoy endless benefits.
+A FAQ chatbot is incredibly easy to construct and extremely effective when it comes to answering ALL of the customers’ queries – they never get bored and maintain a high-level of professionalism.
+You can build your own chatbot with Tidio in 10 minutes and enjoy endless benefits.